superryanguo/chatting/website/README.md

-# Brain Service
+# Website Service

-This is the Brain service
+This is the Website service

 Generated with

 ```
-micro new brain --namespace=micro.chatting --type=service
+micro new website --namespace=go.micro --type=service
 ```

 ## Getting Started